All Products

 Step 1: Go to the Configure by Table page

-Log on to the DataWorks console.
+1. Log on to the DataWorks console.
 In the top navigation bar, select the desired region.
 In the left-side navigation pane, choose Data Governance > Data Quality.
-On the page that appears, select the desired workspace from the drop-down list and click Go to Data Quality.
+On the page that appears, select the desired workspace and click Go to Data Quality.

-3. Find the desired table in the search results and click Rule Management in the Actions column.
-The Table Quality Details page of the table appears.
-The following sections describe the configurations of the table.
+4. In the search results, click Rule Management in the Actions column.
+The Table Quality Details page opens.

 Step 2: Configure monitoring rules